robinlu0705/toy-robot-lib/README.md

 ### Advanced

-If you are not happy with the default Robot constructor, we've provide some basic-behaviors to help you assemble your own robot constructor.
+If you are not happy with the default Robot constructor, we've provide some basic-behavior helpers to help you assemble your own robot constructor.

-Creating a robot who do not turn left:
+Create a robot who **does not** turn left:

 ```javascript
 const BaseRobot = require('./lib').BaseRobot;